Location: 2 14.30'S 35 12.01'W

 The ceremony is something very special that brings the whole crew together.
 Speaking from someone on the “shellback” side of things, it is tremendous fun making this experience “realistic” and fun for all those involved.
 I look forward to seeing what sacrifices our pollywogs have to offer.
 In the past, everything from handwritten poetry to hair has been offered.
 It is certainly a unique experience that will set this Argo trip apart from most others (the only other equator crossing takes place during the passage from the Galapagos to French Polynesia).
 Look out tomorrow for a pollywog turned shellback’s (Caroline’s) account of the whole experience.
 See you on the other side!

-Hi, Dad and Tucker and Patrick and Simon and whoever else is reading this.
+Hi, Dad and Tucker and Patrick and Simon, and whoever else is reading this.
 I miss you all lots.
-As per usual, I am disappointed by lack of wifi in the middle of the ocean and will be in contact as soon as that changes.
+As per usual, I am disappointed by the lack of wi-fi in the middle of the ocean and will be in contact as soon as that changes.